 a.
 Evaluate the merit of an award;

 b.
-Allow for the payment of monetary awards to eligible whistleblowers; and/or
+Allow for the payment of monetary awards to eligible whistleblowers;

-c.
+d.
 Provide anti-retaliation protections for whistleblowers that share information with or assist the CFTC, as limited by the Commodity Exchange Act (CEA).

 Under certain circumstances, the CFTC may be required by law to disclose information you submit to other authorities for official purposes, for example, to respond to a Congressional inquiry or subpoena.